Global Review Panel

 She was awarded an MBE for services to those affected by dementia in the Queen’s New Year’s Honours in 2021.

-Dr Sharon Andrews, Associate Professor and Associate Head Research at the School of Nursing, College of Health and Medicine (Tasmania)
+Dr Sharon Andrews, Associate Professor and Associate Head Research at the School of Nursing, College of Health and Medicine (Australia)

 Sharon is a Senior Lecturer in Nursing at the College of Health and Medicine, University of Tasmania, with extensive clinical experience in aged and dementia care.